caturner84/WebDriverIO-Cucumber/README.md

 All feature files have to follow the same standards and therefore gherkin-linting has been applied by default.
 It is the responsibility of the quality engineer to ensure that linting rules have been followed.
 Gherkin-linting results can be found in reports/gherkin-lint-results.

+### more info
+More info on WebDriverIo https://webdriver.io/docs/gettingstarted Test site used for project http://automationpractice.com/index.php